callum-hart/mono/docs/patterns/SelectorTypes.md

 This means we cannot confidently predict all elements using the class `.btn` look the same.
 This is because we have no insight or control into what other styles the element will have (user agent, our own, 3rd party).

 In addition styles specific to a certain element type are bundled into the `.btn` class; and therefore applied to all consumers, which introduces unnecessary bloat (deadcode).

-Text-decoration none is only required for anchors using the `.btn` class.
+In the example above text-decoration none is only required for anchors using the `.btn` class.

 <p align="center">&ast;&ast;&ast;</p>

-When selectors are bound to an element type(s) it's easier to make connection between CSS & HTML:
+When selectors include the element type it's easier to make connection between CSS & HTML:

 ```css
 a.btn,